 I have always wanted to be a writer.
 If I had been born in a different place, in a different time, a different world, I may have become one.
 But who knows?
 We can only play the hand that we are dealt.
 But I have always written.
 Though, I have mostly written for myself.
 I have tried writing everything – fiction, non-fiction (academic work), poetry, prose, music and spoken word.
 But the question I have to answer for myself, each time I begin a new attempt is: ‘why?’
 Why am I writing?
 What do I hope to achieve?
 I think sometimes we write to fulfil certain visions of the world – academics write what will get them promoted, get them the job, get them tenure.
 We do what is expected.
 Professional writers write words that they know will sell, because those words sold before.
 And so we lose the transformational power of words, because we play it safe.
 We put chains on our words and so put chains on our world.
 We hold back and do not send our words on errands into the darkness.
 Nina Simone said that an artist’s duty is to reflect the times.
 But often we fail in our duty, we speak words that distort the times, that erase some people from the times… we use our words to silence the times.

-But… it is 2019.
-And we have lived in fear too long, we have sat in the shadows debilitated by fear for too long.
+But… it is the 21st century And we have lived in fear too long, we have sat in the shadows debilitated by fear for too long.
 As Audre Lorde said:

 We are afraid anyway.
 This is why silence is unacceptable.
 You are the solution to something.
 In the fullness of time, the tendrils of the light will return to you manifold and multiply.
 Be strong, be courageous, be persistent.
 Be present.
 Speak.